dashpay/docs/introduction/glossary.rst

   science, and electrical engineering.
 Applications of cryptography include ATM cards, computer passwords, and electronic commerce.

-Dark Gravity Wave / DGW
+Dark Gravity Wave
-  In concept, **DGW** is similar to *Kimoto Gravity Well*, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) by using statistical data of the last blocks found.
+  In concept, :ref:`Dark Gravity Wave (DGW) <dark_gravity_wave>` is similar to *Kimoto Gravity Well*, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) by using statistical data of the last blocks found.
 In this way block issuing times can remain consistent despite fluctuations in hashpower.
 However it doesn't suffer from the time-warp exploit.

-  `Dark Gravity Wave <dark_gravity_wave>`_

 Darkcoin
   Dash was initially launched as XCoin and then rebranded to Darkcoin and